Road Closures in Effect to Increase Safety During Festivals in Indio

 Additionally, streets surrounding the festival site and Interstate 10 are expected to see major traffic from the more than 40,000 festival attendees who will be leaving the area each Monday.

-The festivals will be held Friday to Sunday each weekend from April 14 to April 30, with the Coachella Valley Music and Arts Festival the first two weekends and Stagecoach the last weekend.
-Both festivals will be held at the Empire Polo Club, at 81800 51st Ave.
+The festivals are being held Friday to Sunday each weekend from April 14 to April 30, with the Coachella Valley Music and Arts Festival the first two weekends and Stagecoach the last weekend.
+Both festivals are being held at the Empire Polo Club, at 81800 51st Ave.

 All streets are expected to reopen to normal traffic patterns by May 8.